TechnoSave/TechnoSave/_PRESS-RELEASE.md

   Visit our live demo at our Heroku location (coming soon).

 ## Customer Quote ##
-  Quote from a customer: "Shop 'N Save saved me money and time!"
+  Quote from a customer: "The cookies are delicious!""

 ## Closing and Call to Action ##
   Click {{heroku link}} to start saving!